 ART.
-23. Bases of computation.-Approved standard methods of accounting will ordinarily be regarded as clearly reflecting income.
-A method of accounting will not, however, be regarded as clearly reflecting income unless all items of gross income and all deductions are treated with reasonable consistency.
+23. Bases of computation.-(1) Approved standard methods of accounting will ordinarily be regarded as clearly reflecting in-A method of accounting will not, however, be regarded as clearly reflecting income unless all items of gross income and all deductions are treated with reasonable consistency.
 See section 200 of the statute for definitions of "paid," "paid or accrued," and "paid or incurred."
 All items of gross income shall be included in the gross income for the taxable year in which they are received by the taxpayer, and deductions taken accordingly, unless in order clearly to reflect income such amounts are to be properly accounted for as of a different period.
+See section 213 (a).
+For instance, in any case in which it is necessary to use an inventory, no accounting in regard to purchases and sales will correctly reflect income except an accrual method.
 See section 213 (a) of the statute.
-A taxpayer is deemed to have received items of gross income which have been credited to or set apart for him without restriction.
+A taxpaver is deemed to have received items of gross income which have been credited to or set apart for him without restriction.
 See article 53.
 On the other hand, appreciation in value of property is not even an accrual of income to a taxpayer prior to the realization of such appreciation through conversion of the property.
-The return of income shall in every case be made on the basis clearly reflecting the income, including such items of income and deductions as properly would have been included in the return for the preceding taxable year had the present basis been used, but which were not so included, and excluding such items of income and deductions as would have been excluded from the return for the preceding taxable year had the present basis been used, but which were in fact included.
-A separate statement shall be attached to the return showing in detail all such items and the reasons why they were excluded or included in the return for the preceding taxable year.
-If in the opinion of the Commissioner the net effect of such items upon the net income for the taxable year indicates that the returns for any previous years did not approximately reflect the true income for such years, amended returns for such years may be required.